Catala-specific questions

 The philosophy of Catala is to give you full control over those choices, at

 the expense of require explicit casting.
-Hence, Catala's base types (boolean
+Hence, Catala's base types (boolean,

-) strictly distinct and require
+integer, decimal, money, date, duration) strictly distinct and require

 explicit casting between them.
-Using a decimal
+Using a decimal where an integer is needed

 will yield a type error like the following: